 Made in China

-Made in China questions the mercantile and disposable paradigm of objects in conflict with cultural identities.
-The body of work produced for this project inquires about the wide effects of consumerism and mass production and comments on the loss of cultural identity of indigenous communities from different parts of the world in the hands of ethnocentrism, globalization and industrialization.
+Made in China questions the mercantile and disposable paradigm of objects and its tension with cultural identity.
+This body of work examines the far-reaching effects of consumerism and mass production, reflecting on how indigenous communities around the world experience the erosion of their cultural heritage in the face of ethnocentrism, globalization, and industrialization.

 Hundreds of Uyghurs sitting on praying matts, that have random apparel items scattered as if they were in a clothing factory instead of praying.